October 24, 2020

 The New York State Department of Health also offered this guidance: Visitors should understand that they might acquire COVID-19 by entering a hospital and should make an informed decision whether the benefits of a visit outweigh the risks.
 “Individuals age 70 years or older, or those with chronic medical conditions, are not encouraged to visit at this time due to increased risk of COVID-19 infection.”

-What is Calvary doing to safeguard their patients? (back to top)
+What is Calvary doing to safeguard their patients, staff and visitors?

-All staff for Calvary Hospice and Outreach are being screened daily for fever and signs of illness.
+- All staff for Calvary Hospice and Outreach are screened daily for fever and signs of illness.
 All patients are being screened for infection with frequent re-screening at each home visit.
 Calvary@Home staff who visit patients in the community measure their own temperature daily.
-If they have a fever, they contact Calvary management for instructions before leaving home.
+If they have a fever they contact management for instructions before leaving home.

 Stay Connected with Your Loved Ones at Calvary Hospital (back to top)